o3de/o3de.org/content/docs/welcome-guide/create/creating-projects-using-project-manager.md

 toc: true
 ---

 This tutorial provides an introduction to project configuration and building in Open 3D Engine (O3DE).
-The instructions here will guide you through the following steps:
+The instructions here and in the video will guide you through the following steps:

 * Configure the **O3DE Project Manager** engine settings.
 * Create a new O3DE project.
 * Build the O3DE project.

 At the end of the tutorial, you'll have a new O3DE project based on the default "standard" project template, ready to open in **O3DE Editor**.

+{{< youtube id="5VtWprJJBaw" title="O3DE Project Creation Using Project Manager" >}}

 ## Prerequisites